kubeomatic/k8s-timebomb/docs/README.md

         kubeomatic-io-timebomb-sku: "/grandfather/father/son"
 ```

-"kubeomatic-io-timebomb-timer" is arequired annotation.
+"kubeomatic-io-timebomb-timer" is the only required annotation.
 It's used to set the timer.

 Valid suffix are s(for seconds), m(for minutes), h(for hours) and d(for days):